mehdisadeghi/kubeless-playbook/README.md

-Building a single node Kubernetes with Kubeless using Ansible Playbooks
+Building a single node Kubeless
 -----------------------------------------------------------------------

 Tested with Ansible 2.8 and an Ubuntu 18.04 VM with password-less ssh.